syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 ## Image with text style

-By adding the image and content to the `ItemTemplate`, users can create an image with text style.
+Users can create an image with text style, by adding the image and content to the `ItemTemplate`.

-This example illustrates how to customize the image with text style.
+The following code example illustrates how to customize the image with text style.

 {% tabs %}
 {% highlight xaml %}